 Lastly, you’ll want to make sure you get liability insurance to cover any injuries that might happen and to adhere to licensing requirements.
-Here at Wonderschool, we offer an insurance policy to our directors who partner with us.
-You can learn all about it here: How the Wonderschool Insurance works and what is covered
+Here at Wonderschool, we offer access to a discounted insurance policy to child care providers who partner with us.

 Otherwise, you can contact your state’s licensing department or CCR&R for more information or if you have questions about insurance.